LICENSES & PASSPORTS

 License Suspension

 If you owe overdue child support, your driver’s, professional, and/or recreational (fishing, hunting, etc.) license can be suspended.
-If your payment is overdue by more than 30 days, a notice is automatically sent to several California licensing agencies.
+If your payment is overdue by more than 30 days, a notice is automatically sent to various California licensing agencies.
 The first time, the California licensing agency will mail you a letter and you will have 150 days to respond, or your license will be suspended.
 If it happens again, they will mail another letter, and you have only 30 days to respond.

 Passport Denial